jax-md/jax-md/README.md

 The following spaces are currently supported:
 - `space.free()` specifies a space with free boundary conditions.
 - `space.periodic(box_size)` specifies a space with periodic boundary conditions of side length `box_size`.
-- `space.periodic_general(T)` specifies a space as a periodic parellelopiped formed by transforming the unit cube by an affine transformation `T`.
-Note that `T` can be a time dependent function `T(t)` that is useful for simulating systems under strain.
+- `space.periodic_general(box)` specifies a space as a periodic parellelopiped formed by transforming the unit cube by an affine transformation `box`.

 Example: